 NordVPN is one of the most popular VPN services on the market, thanks in part to its large number and variety of specialty servers, security features, and privacy policies.
 Beyond that, many users opt for NordVPN because it openly supports and provides infrastructure dedicated to peer-to-peer (P2P) file-sharing.
-Combined with strong DNS leak protection and a proven no-logs policy.
+Combined with strong DNS leak protection, P2P-optimized servers, and a proven no-logs policy.

 Jump to: How to torrent safely with NordVPN